gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Here, close your eyes for a moment.
 Now breathe slowly.
 Remember your exercises.
 Slowly, calmly…  That's right.
 That's right.
 Calmly…  Listen to my voice.
 There is nothing but my voice.
 Now, bring Sehdie into your mind.
-You can see her face---she looks just like you did.
-You can hear her speak---she sounds just like you did.
+You can see her face—she looks just like you did.
+You can hear her speak—she sounds just like you did.
 You are practically the same person.
 You will *become* the same person.
 Can you imagine it?"

 I could.
 Of course I could.
 I had been practicing for years.
 It was my part